 Can you drink expired milk?
 What happens if you do?

 If the milk has just begun to sour, you may not notice the bitter taste and continue to drink, chances are this will have no effect on an adult.
-If it has chunks, you likely will spit it out.
-On the other hand, a child could possibly continue drinking.
-If so symptoms could be equal to food poisoning.
+On the other hand, a child could possibly continue drinking milk that has gone chunky even.
+If so symptoms could be equal to food poisoning, but a tummy ache is more likely if any side effects present at all beyond a gross flavor.
 Food poisoning lasts around 48 hours and can include; vomiting, nausea, stomach pain, and diarrhea.
 In severe cases, blurred vision and dizziness.
 If any symptoms exceed 48 hours medical care should be found.

 Ok, so the milk is expired, is there anything I can use it for?

-Yes.
-Soured milk is great for baking; in fact some recipes actually call for it.
+Soured milk is great for baking.
+In fact, some recipes actually call for it.
 It’s also an ingredient for many ethnic foods.
-You could make your own yogurt. (recipe) Bajaxed milk also makes wonderful cocoa when boiled.
+You could make your own yogurt. (recipe) Bajaxed milk makes wonderful cocoa when boiled too.
 Some people will pour soured milk into septic tanks to create decomposing bacteria.
 Soured milk can be used to make paint and was by American pioneers.
 (I have a link for that too!)
 Expired milk is also better for milk baths, because the increase in lactic acid, though you may want to catch it before it curdles for that use.
 It can be used to clean leather and will restore its luster.
 Expired milk is even rumored to be wonderful for trees and rose bushes, but I couldn’t find back up information of that one.

-So there you have it, you likely don’t want to drink straight expired milk, but as an adult it probably won’t do much to you unless its really soured.
+So there you have it, and answer to can you drink expired milk–you likely don’t want to drink straight expired milk, but as an adult it probably won’t do much to you unless its really soured.
 If it is expired, no worries it has a world of uses.